Visual Supports

 Video Clips

-A video clip is a short animation showing a behavior, skill, or process in action.
-Watching something modeled rather than just described makes it much easier for some children to understand and imitate.
+Short 15-second animations showing a behavior, skill, or process in action.
+Clips play directly in the browser and can be downloaded as video files, but cannot be printed.
+Watching something modeled makes it much easier for many children to understand and imitate.

 Best for: